pandas-dev/pandas/web/pandas/pdeps/0006-ban-upcasting.md

 Option ``1`` is the maximally safe one in terms of protecting users from bugs, being consistent with the current behaviour of nullable dtypes, and in being simple to teach.
+Therefore, the option chosen by this PDEP is option 1.

 ## Usage and Impact